joeberkovitz/qgis-nautical/index.md

 - *Current stations* and *Tide stations* showing NOAA prediction stations.
 Hovering over either of these will display the station name and a link to its NOAA home page where tide or current predictions can be viewed.

+- *NOAA Encoded Nav Charts* layer.
+This is a prototype layer showing NOAA's new encoded navigational charts (ENC).
+Some version of this will eventually replace the more familiar raster charts.
+For now, it's more of a curiosity than something useful.
+It has a number of independent sub-layers that can be switched on and off.

 The order of the layers is important, as layers on top can obscure layers on the bottom.
 They can be dragged around and reordered.
 They are also placed in groups which can be turned on and off to control the visibility of every layer inside the group.

-For most purposes, one of the *Raster Charts* and one of the *Magnetic grids* layers will give you a workable chart.
+For most purposes, the *Raster Nav Charts* and a *Magnetic grid* layer (if you want it) will give you a useful chart.

-If you get lost and don't see anything in the map view, this can happen because the layers that are turned on don't have any material in the area where your map is pointed.
+If you get lost and don't see anything in the map view, this may be because the layers that are turned on don't have any material in the area where your map is pointed.
 To get your bearings, turn on the *OpenStreetMap* layer (which covers the whole globe) and zoom out to figure out where you are.

 ### Make a chart using a QGIS Layout

-The main map is just a way to inspect the map data in QGIS.
+The main map view is just a way to inspect the map data in QGIS.
 It is not a chart.
 To make a chart, you use a QGIS object called a **Layout**.
 Each layout is a complete design for showing a map with all the associated information that goes with it, such as scale bars, labels, a title, and so on.
 Once you have a layout,